ulflulfl/homeautomation/Ikea_VINDRIKTNING.md

 Both shortcomings (no interface and noticeable fan noise) can be hacked away relatively easy, if you know how to use a soldering iron and ESPHome :-)

 ### Air Quality
 The VINDRIKTNING indicates "Particulate Matter" PM 2.5 (german: Feinstaub), which is the mass of particles with 2.5 μm or smaller in size, measured in μg/m³.
-The Cubic PM1006 sensor used here actually measures particles of 0.3μm ~ 10μm.
+The Cubic PM1006 sensor used here actually measures particles of 0.3 ~ 10 μm.

 Other important air quality indicators for indoor rooms are NOT measured: